gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

 ![](/wp-content/uploads/gij-gitserverdc-indexing-queue-cancel-reindex-action.png)

-For more information on this feature, see [Cancel indexing](/git-integration-for-jira-data-center/Cancel-indexing-revision-indexing-gij-self-managed).
+For a more detailed information about this feature, see [Cancel indexing](/git-integration-for-jira-data-center/Cancel-indexing-revision-indexing-gij-self-managed).

 <div class="bbb-callout bbb--alert">
     <div class="irow">